 Our many innovation initiatives include our Grand Challenges.
 These bring together the best minds in science and business to explore opportunities from 21st century global trends.

 The UK has a world class intellectual property regime.
 This protects the names, ideas, products, designs and written word of businesses.

-Find out about EU Exit and UK intellectual property laws
+Find out about Brexit and UK intellectual property laws

 Infrastructure that supports innovation